isomerpages/moe-nushigh/_student-development/MOE Sexuality Education/Year 1 to 4.md

 never justifiable and they can seek help in times of need.</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Recognise the importance of being informed of social and moral issues
+<p>recognise the importance of being informed of social and moral issues
 of the day and the need to reflect on these issues, and weigh them against our own moral standpoints as we form our perspectives about them</p>
 <p></p>
-<p>Understand that we strengthen our character when we commit to sound values-based
+<p>understand that we strengthen our character when we commit to sound values-based
 viewpoints (e.g. respect for life) and decisions, and speak and act in alignment with our beliefs</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Term 2</p>
+<p>Sem 1</p>
 </td>
 </tr>
 </tbody>